suzyeaston/suzyeastonca/README.md

-# Suzy Easton Showcase: Unplugged Sessions & Rock n Roll :guitar:
+# Suzy Easton Showcase: Unplugged Sessions & Rock n Roll 🎸

+**Version:** 2.1
+**License:** MIT

-Welcome to the digital stage of suzyeaston.ca, where music meets a radness of digital and acoustic experiences.
+Welcome to the digital stage of [suzyeaston.ca](https://suzyeaston.ca), where music meets retro-inspired digital experiences.

-## What's Going Down, baby!?
+## What's Going Down?

-:notes: **Live Sessions**: Tune in for live acoustic sets, exclusive performances, and spontaneous musical explorations, all streamed right from my home studio to your screen.
+- **Live Sessions:** Tune in for live acoustic sets, exclusive performances, and spontaneous musical explorations, all streamed from my home studio to your screen.

-:clapper: **Behind the Music**: Dive into the stories behind the songs and the journey from chords to melodies.

-Well hi there, I'm Suzy Easton, from Vancouver, BC, an acoustic singer-songwriter, recently featured on CiTR, UBC's radio station hah! that's so rad, thanks CiTR.
-With a history as a professional bassist who's recorded in Chicago, and a passion for all things tech and music, let's go friends, let's goooooooooooooo!!!!
+- **Podcast:** Check out the brand-new podcast, [**Easy Living with Suzy Easton**](https://easylivingwithsuzyeaston.podbean.com/), for stories, insights, and comedic takes on life in Vancouver, BC.

+## Tech & Theme Features

+- Retro gaming aesthetics using `'Press Start 2P'` font.
+- Custom pages:
+  - **Bio Page** (`page-bio.php`): Learn about my music and tech background.
+  - **Canucks App** (`page-canucks-app.php`): Displays Vancouver Canucks news and betting odds.
+  - **Midnight Mix** (`page-midnight-mix.php`): Late-night music sessions and updates.
+  - **Podcast Page** (`page-podcast.php`): New page dedicated to “Easy Living with Suzy Easton.”
+- Custom REST endpoints for hockey news and betting (in `functions.php`).
+- A custom scoreboard for Vancouver Canucks fans.

+## Getting Started

+1. **Install the Theme:** Upload to your WordPress `themes` directory, activate in WP Admin.
+2. **Configure Pages:** Create pages for Bio, Podcast, etc. Assign each the correct page template.
+3. **Enjoy the Retro Vibe:** Tweak styling in `style.css` or via a child theme.

+## Contributing

+Feel free to fork this repository and submit pull requests.
+Feedback is always welcome!

+---

+_Made with ❤️ in Vancouver, BC.
+Let’s rock!_